syncfusion-content/extension-docs/Extension/Document-Viewer-Extension/Visual-Studio-Code/FAQ.md

 ### What does the Document Viewer Extension do for Visual Studio Code?

-The Syncfusion® Document Viewer lets you open and view Word, Excel, PDF, Markdown, CSV, and TSV files directly in the VS Code editor.
+The Document Viewer lets you open and view Word, Excel, PDF, Markdown, CSV, and TSV files directly in the VS Code editor.

 ### How do I install and set up the Document Viewer extension?

 To install the Document Viewer extension:
 - Open VS Code
 - Go to Extensions (Ctrl+Shift+X)
-- Search for "Document Viewer"
+- Search for "Document Viewer".
 - Click "Install" on the official Syncfusion extension
-- Restart VS Code if prompted
+- Restart VS Code if prompted.
-- The extension will automatically handle supported file types (.docx, .xlsx, .pdf, .csv, .tsv, .md)
+- The extension will automatically handle supported file types (.docx, .xlsx, .pdf, .csv, .tsv, .md).

 ### Can I edit files in the Document Viewer?